kaopanboonyuen/panboonyuen_professional_website/content/event/about-me/index.md

   postcode: '10330'
   country: Thailand -->

-summary: I’m Teerapong Panboonyuen (ธีรพงศ์ ปานบุญยืน), also known as Kao (เก้า).
-While pursuing my Ph.D. in Computer Engineering at Chulalongkorn University, I was honored to receive the 100th Anniversary Chulalongkorn University Fund for Doctoral Scholarship.
-Earlier, during my master's studies, I was awarded the H.M. the King Bhumibhol Adulyadej’s 72nd Birthday Anniversary Scholarship.
-Throughout my academic journey, I took on teaching roles and engaged in numerous data science projects.
-I also had the opportunity to assist in lecturing university classes on machine learning.
-My passion is directed towards conducting research on artificial intelligence and pushing the boundaries of what AI can achieve.
+summary: Hi guys, I’m Teerapong Panboonyuen (ธีรพงศ์ ปานบุญยืน), but you can just call me Kao (เก้า).
+I’m into creating AI that actually makes a difference.
+While I was working on my Ph.D. in Computer Engineering at Chula, I managed to score some sweet scholarships—like the 100th Anniversary Chulalongkorn University Fund.
+Even during my master’s, I picked up the H.M.
+King Bhumibhol’s 72nd Birthday Anniversary Scholarship.
+Along the way, I’ve done some teaching, worked on cool data science projects, and even helped out with machine learning classes.
+My focus?
+Taking AI to the next level and using it to help make this world a better place to live.
+Let’s make some tech that matters!
-abstract: I’m Teerapong Panboonyuen (ธีรพงศ์ ปานบุญยืน), also known as Kao (เก้า).
-While pursuing my Ph.D. in Computer Engineering at Chulalongkorn University, I was honored to receive the 100th Anniversary Chulalongkorn University Fund for Doctoral Scholarship.
-Earlier, during my master's studies, I was awarded the H.M. the King Bhumibhol Adulyadej’s 72nd Birthday Anniversary Scholarship.
-Throughout my academic journey, I took on teaching roles and engaged in numerous data science projects.
-I also had the opportunity to assist in lecturing university classes on machine learning.
-My passion is directed towards conducting research on artificial intelligence and pushing the boundaries of what AI can achieve.
+abstract: Hi guys, I’m Teerapong Panboonyuen (ธีรพงศ์ ปานบุญยืน), but you can just call me Kao (เก้า).
+I’m into creating AI that actually makes a difference.
+While I was working on my Ph.D. in Computer Engineering at Chula, I managed to score some sweet scholarships—like the 100th Anniversary Chulalongkorn University Fund.
+Even during my master’s, I picked up the H.M.
+King Bhumibhol’s 72nd Birthday Anniversary Scholarship.
+Along the way, I’ve done some teaching, worked on cool data science projects, and even helped out with machine learning classes.
+My focus?
+Taking AI to the next level and using it to help make this world a better place to live.
+Let’s make some tech that matters!

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.